bahorn/skp/README.md

 You can probably get by with my older public version of [klude](https://github.com/bahorn/klude), just know I have fixed the major bugs in it now.
+You do not need to provide a payload, as the default behaviour is just to print some info during the kernels boot.

 ## Usage